Aylamccarthy/mccarthys-bistro-restaurant-booking-system/README.md

 As a student solo developer who was learning a lot during development, I faced challenges in estimating the time required for each task and only had a basic concept of what I would create.
 Therefore, I kept things simple and focused on achievable goals.
 Aiming for Minimum Viable Product, or MVP.

-To keep track of progress,Github Projects.
-I used a kanban board divided into following sections: "to do", "in progress" "done", "future enhancements" and "bugs" that allowed me to visualize all tasks and prioritize next steps.
+To keep track of progress, I used Github Projects(https://github.com/users/Aylamccarthy/projects/3).
+I used a kanban board (https://github.com/users/Aylamccarthy/projects/3/views/1?layout=board) divided into following sections: "to do", "in progress" "done", "future enhancements" and "bugs" that allowed me to visualize all tasks and prioritize next steps.
 However, I could not find the "epics" feature in GitHub Projects, only milestones (it provides only [milestones and issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)).
 Epics are supposed to be larger in scope than milestones, representing a significant amount of work.
 Milestones, on the other hand, are meant to mark significant points in time in terms of project completion.
 In this document, I added epics, but on the project board, I used only [milestones](https://github.com/Aylamccarthy/mccarthys-bistro-restaurant-booking-system/milestones) to stay in order with GitHub's features.

 By using agile methodology, I was able to stay organized and focused on delivering the most important features, while also allowing flexibility for future development.
 This experience gave me valuable insight and lessons that I can apply to future projects.